mcyc/mufasa/docs/source/quick_start.rst

 Installation
 ------------
-If you haven't installed **MUFASA** yet, please follow the instructions in :doc:`Installation <installation>`.
+If you haven't installed **MUFASA** yet, please follow the instructions in :doc:`Instal <installation>`.

 Setting Up Fits
 ---------------
-To set up for spectral fits, initialize a :class:`~mufasa.master_fitter.Region` object.
-A :class:`~mufasa.master_fitter.Region` object manages the input data, model parameters, and output files.
+To set up for spectral fits, initialize a :class:`~mufasa.master_fitter.Region` object, which manages the input data, model parameters, and output files.

 .. code-block:: python